Major Project Studio (11120.1)

 2. UC graduates are global citizens - understand issues in their profession from the perspective of other cultures

 2. UC graduates are global citizens - communicate effectively in diverse cultural and social settings

 PrerequisitesStudents must have completed 48 credit points including two units from SM0001 Specialist Major in Creative Writing.

 Incompatible units8298 Creative Project

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

 It is highly recommended that students read broadly and independently in the genres they are attempting for their assessment submissions.
-Please consult the teaching staff for recommendations if you need them.
+Please consult the teaching staff and/or mentors for recommendations if you need them.